rvrohith94/automatic-winner/rules.md

 - Hold a team discussion and set an agreeable early deadline for the work to be completed.
 - Set individual deadlines for the tasks to be completed by each team member.
 - Decide upon a common communication time daily and then have a mini-meeting where each team member will convey the status of the progress   of the task assigned to them.
 - In case any team member anticipates that they will not be able to participate in the daily mini-meeting, then they will communicate     the same ahead of time to the rest of the team without fail.
 Team leader to follow-up further in case that doesn't happen.

 ## How will we communicate difficulties with a task assigned to us
+- Allocate the last 10-15 minutes of the daily mini-meetings solely for the purpose of any technical or non-technical                     difficulties/blockers faced by the team members with regards to completing their assigned tasks.
+- Create and maintain a shared social media chat group between the team members (for example: Slack).
+Dedicate a channel exclusively for   the blockers faced by team members.
+- Team members need not wait till the daily mini-meeting to convey the difficulties they are facing while completing tasks.
+They can       simply update the blocker chat channel with their issues and if any other team member happens to see that, then they may volunteer to   help their teammate.
+- All the unresolved blockers posted by team member will be discussed in the daily mini-meetings.

 ## How we will back up each other to ensure that deadlines are not missed